bahrus/xtal-element/README.md

 XtalElement's template processing can still benefit from standard inheritance, in the sense that transformation branches can be defined within a method, and that method can be overridden, which is all fine and good.
 But XtalElement allows an easy way to amend *any* part of the document easily, not just specially marked sections from the base class.

 XtalElement's initTransform, with it's JSON like object literal transform, can fairly easily be (deep) merged with additional / alternative transform rules.
-The updateTrasforms array could likewise be tweaked, though with a bit more difficulty.
+The updateTransforms array could likewise be tweaked, though with a bit more difficulty.

 As a final stop gap, XtalElement allows a chain to be set up during initialization (and updates) of the component.
 The benefits of this are much stronger with initialization and the first update, because during that time, nothing has been added to the DOM tree, hence alterations are fairly low cost and best done ahead of time.